scanalesespinoza/all-about-me/biography/bio-short.md

 # Short Bio — Sergio Sebastián Canales Espinoza

-Sergio Canales is a Principal Architect at Red Hat and technology leader operating at organization-wide scope, a strong candidate for Head-of-Technology-level responsibilities.
-He is a CNCF Ambassador and Platform Engineering Ambassador with more than 12 years in Cloud Native, Platform Engineering, and Enterprise Architecture.

-He focuses on early, sustainable adoption of new technologies, keeping technical debt low and strategic, and using developer and community relationships as the network that powers continuous evolution.
-His work centers on resilient platforms, developer experience, and AI-augmented delivery across LATAM.
+Principal Architect and technology leader focused on turning constant technological change into a strategic advantage for organizations.

+Sergio Canales operates at organization-wide scope at Red Hat, guiding architecture and continuous improvement so teams evolve with low, deliberate technical debt and a clear link to business value.

-He is also a community leader, organizer of Open Source Santiago and DevOpsDays Santiago, and a frequent speaker across the region.
+He is a CNCF Ambassador and Platform Engineering Ambassador, active in LATAM communities, organizing Open Source Santiago and DevOpsDays Santiago, and mentoring developers across the region.

+He uses AI-augmented development and Cloud Native / Platform Engineering as enablers to deliver production-ready outcomes and dependable developer experience.